NASA-Openscapes/earthdata-cloud-cookbook/how-tos/working-locally/index.md

 ---
-title: Working with Cloud Data on your Local Machine
+title: How do I work with Cloud Data on my Local Machine?
 ---

-The following How-to's are included in this section:
+The How-to guides in this section describe how to download data granules from Earthdata Cloud to your local machine.

-* Download from HTTPS
+* How do I download data using HTTPS links?  _Can be changed to used `earthaccess`.

 Coming soon: Introduction to the cloud data access landscape including data access options (HTTPS, S3) and data format considerations.